 Get the Support You Need from Rubenstein & Rynecki

-If you suffer a dog bite injury in New York, it costs nothing to schedule a free consultation with an injury lawyer at Rubenstein & Rynecki to discuss your case and learn how we can help.
+If you suffer a dog bite injury, it costs nothing to schedule a free consultation with a New York City dog bite lawyer at Rubenstein & Rynecki to discuss your case and learn how we can help.
 Representing victims since 1972 and founded in 1996, our Brooklyn law firm has the experience, skills, and resources needed to help you pursue the monetary damages you deserve.

 If we do not recover compensation for you, you do not pay!
 We provide legal services in English, Spanish, Russian, Romanian, Greek, and Creole.

 Reach out to our team at (718) 522-1020 or contact us online to get started with a complimentary case evaluation today.